microsoft/playwright/docs/src/api/class-browsercontext.md

 ### option: BrowserContext.routeFromHAR.update
 * since: v1.23
-- `update` ?<boolean>
+- `update` ?<boolean|"ifNotExists">

-If specified, updates the given HAR with the actual network information instead of serving from file.
+If specified as `true`, updates the given HAR with the actual network information instead of serving from file.
+If we specify it to `ifNotExists` it only updates the har-file if it not exists.
 The file is written to disk when [`method: BrowserContext.close`] is called.

 ### option: BrowserContext.routeFromHAR.url
 * since: v1.23